marcie-analyst/analyst_projects/R_healthcare_analysis.md

 This dataset was found in the website
 <https://data.ca.gov/dataset/healthcare-payments-data-hpd-healthcare-measures>.
-Created by the Department of Health Care Access and Information, this dataset is about blah blah.
-The purpose of using this dataset was because I was interested in seeing the relationship with diseases and pay types.
+Created by the Department of Health Care Access and Information, this dataset investigates health conditions, utilization of healthcare, and demographics of Californians under Covered California.
+I selected this dataset because I was interested in seeing the relationship between diseases and pay types.
 I wanted to investigate if there were descriptive differences through the different payor type and the health diagnosis of the patients.
-Specifically I wanted to demonstrate my capacity to use R to manipulate the data, creating metrics such as weighted means to take into account blah blah,
+Specifically, I wanted to demonstrate my ability to use R to manipulate data, create metrics such as weighted means, and to take into account what illnesses have the highest prevalence in the population.

 #### Joining Files